David Madden – Founder and Executive Director

 Alan is a recently retired teacher and quiz bowl team coach from Half Hollow Hills High School (West) on Long Island.
 Alan brings a wealth of experience from years of organizing quiz bowl tournaments, some of which were attended by over 80 teams.
 He assists with all aspects of tournament organization and directing, along with outreach and recruiting in the Northeast.

-Will Mantell is a junior at Princeton University where he is a politics major.
+Will Mantell is a senior at Princeton University where he is a politics major.
 While still in high school the 2010 Tri-State History Bowl, Will captained his team from Horace Greeley High School to victory and was named tournament MVP.
-As an Assistant Director of the National History Bowl, Will helps out with tournament directing, development of the official NHBB Study Guide, and assisting with outreach to the various host sites in Washington, DC. for our National Championships.
-He can be reached at: firstname.lastname@example.org
+As an Assistant Director of the National History Bowl, Will helps out with tournament directing, development of the official NHBB Study Guide, and serving as Staff Director for our National Championships.
+He can be reached at: email@example.com

 Danielle Hobeika – Webmaster